-Fifty-nine recipients from thirty-four states receive highest honor from AASLH
+Fifty-nine recipients from twenty-eight states receive highest honor from AASLH

-AASLH Award of Distinction Bestowed to Dennis O’Toole
+AASLH Award of Distinction Bestowed to Dr. Robert Archibald

-NASHVILLE, TN—June 2011—The American Association for State and Local History (AASLH) proudly announces the winners of the 66th annual Leadership in History Awards, the most prestigious recognition for achievement in the preservation and interpretation of state and local history.
+NASHVILLE, TN—June 2012—The American Association for State and Local History (AASLH) proudly announces the winners of the 67th annual Leadership in History Awards, the most prestigious recognition for achievement in the preservation and interpretation of state and local history.
 This year, AASLH is proud to confer fifty-nine national awards honoring people, projects, exhibits, books, and organizations.

-AASLH is also pleased to announce that Denny O’Toole will be presented with the Award of Distinction at this year’s awards banquet.
+AASLH is also pleased to announce that Dr. Robert Archibald will be presented with the Award of Distinction at this year’s awards banquet.
 The Award of Distinction is given infrequently in recognition of long and very distinguished service and contributions on the part of a person working in state and local history who is recognized nationally as a leader in the profession.
 An individual must have demonstrated the highest standards of performance and professional ethics to be considered for this elite award.

 The Leadership in History Awards Program was initiated in 1945 to establish and encourage standards of excellence in the collection, preservation, and interpretation of state and local history throughout America.
 Each nomination is peer-reviewed by AASLH’s state captains.
 Final awards are decided by the Awards Committee, comprised of AASLH’s fourteen regional representatives and the National Awards Chair.